apostrophecms-legacy/apostrophe-editor-2/README.md

         })
     }}

-This will load file `/public/editor/plugins/headline/plugin.js`.
+This will instruct CKEditor to load the file `/public/editor/plugins/headline/plugin.js`.